 - Conditions for nitroglycerin use are: "a prior history OR an established IV".
 An IV must be initiated prior to the administration of nitroglycerin in first time suspected cardiac ischemia patients.
 If the patient already had an IV in place (i.e. outpatient), the IV would need to be assessed for patency and once confirmed, would allow for first time administration.
-This will only apply to the PCP(s) with Autonomous IV Certification. - Prior history is defined as previously authorized or prescribed to the patient for use by a certified Medical Doctor. - Nitroglycerin doses taken by the patient for their current ischemic episode should not be used to decide whether to administer morphine. - The nitroglycerin canister should be considered a single patient use device. - Treatment with nitroglycerin has been revised.
-In the event of a STEMI positive patient, a maximum of 3 doses of nitroglycerin are to be administered.
-The research has indicated that nitroglycerin may cause adverse effects in the setting of STEMI. - Many patients who are at risk of having a cardiac event (MI) may also have a history of CHF and it can sometimes be difficult to determine what issue is driving the other.
+This will only apply to the PCP(s) with Autonomous IV Certification. - Prior history is defined as previously authorized or prescribed to the patient for use by a certified Medical Doctor. - Nitroglycerin doses taken by the patient for their current ischemic episode should not be used to decide whether to administer morphine. - Many patients who are at risk of having a cardiac event (MI) may also have a history of CHF and it can sometimes be difficult to determine what issue is driving the other.
 It is likely that the STEMI is causing, or exacerbating the CHF, and as such, following the Cardiac Ischemia Medical Directive and administering a maximum of 3 x 0.4mg doses of nitroglycerin is most appropriate.
 The reduced number of doses in STEMI reduces adverse outcomes associated with liberal nitroglycerin use.
-Also, a reminder that CPAP is appropriate for these patients should they meet the criteria outlined in the Continuous Positive Airway Pressure Medical Directive. - Nitroglycerin is a symptom relief medication that has not demonstrated changes in a patient's morbidity or mortality and should be used with caution in patients presenting with tachycardia or with SBP close to 100 mmHg.
+Also, a reminder that CPAP is appropriate for these patients should they meet the criteria outlined in the Continuous Positive Airway Pressure Medical Directive. - Nitroglycerin is a symptom relief medication that has not demonstrated changes in a patient's morbidity or mortality and should be used with caution in patients presenting with tachycardia or with SBP close to 100 mmHg. - Nitroglycerin may be administered for an isolated posterior STEMI.